 When it comes to arthritis symptoms for osteoarthritis and rheumatoid arthritis symptoms, let’s look at the causes, signs and symptoms:

-Osteoarthritis: The wear and tear over time causes damage to the joint’s cartilage.
+Osteoarthritis: The wear and tear over time cause damage to the joint’s cartilage.
 Enough damage can lead to bone grinding on bone, which causes pain and restricted movement.
-This wear and tear can occur over many years, or it can be hastened by a joint injury or infection.
+This wear and tear can occur over many years, or a joint injury or infection can hasten it.

 Rheumatoid arthritis.
 Here the body’s immune system attacks the lining of the joint capsule, a tough membrane that encloses all the joint parts.
 This lining, known as the synovial membrane, becomes inflamed and swollen.
 The disease process can eventually destroy cartilage and bone within the joint.